rpandolfo/Bike_Sales_Visualization_Excel/README.md

 - Created calculated columns for deeper insights
 - Built summary tables for quick interpretation and decision-making

+The project demonstrates proficiency in:

+- Cleaning and preparing raw data
+- Building summary tables
+- Creating clear and effective charts
+- Presenting insights in a professional and reproducible way

 This project strengthened my ability to analyze data using Excel’s core functions, build organized spreadsheets, and present insights visually.